breandan/galoisenne/README.md

 What are graphs?
 A graph is a (possibly empty) set of nodes.

 What are nodes?
-A node is a graph (containing only itself) with neighbors (possibly containing itself).
+A node is a unique integer with neighbors (possibly containing itself).

 What are neighbors?
 Neighbors are a graph.